Part of the Disruptors Series

 Then there are the nearby restaurants and shops that cater to office workers, and families whose livelihoods depend on them.
 Not to mention the already underfunded transportation systems predicated on rush-hour usage.

-Leases for commercial office spaces typically run for five years or more, so with a COVID-19 vaccine likely around the corner, many hoped things would be back to business-as-usual by the end of 2021.
+Leases for commercial office spaces typically run for five years or more, so with a COVID-19 vaccine likely around the corner, many hoped things would be back to business as usual by the end of 2021.
 But the exodus is not just about the pandemic.

 The COVID-19 crisis has merely accelerated a transformation of work life that has been decades in the making.
-The near-total digitalization of many office activities, coupled with the advent of 5G networks, have made fully remote work seem like a feasible option for many employers, and there' s now an excuse — or permission, if you will — to finally make the leap.
+The near-total digitalization of many office activities, coupled with the advent of 5G networks, have made fully remote work seem like a feasible option for many employers, and there's now an excuse — or permission, if you will — to finally make the leap.

 "The technological capacity is available, but it's as if we've been stuck in a 20th-century habit of doing things," says Thomas Fisher, director of the Minnesota Design Center at the University of Minnesota.
 "The pandemic is showing us that we don't need to work that way anymore.
 It's going to fundamentally change the urban landscape as we accelerate into the digital economy."